securityguy/DMRcmd/README.md

 ### Pi-Star and DRMGateway Users

-Pi-Star contains a "DRM Gateway" that is capable of routing DMR traffic to multiple servers.
+Pi-Star contains a "DMR Gateway" that is capable of routing DMR traffic to multiple servers.
 DMRGateway by Jonathan Naylor (G4KLK) is also available as a stand-alone application from https://github.com/g4klx/DMRGateway.

 The most straightforward approach to using DMRcmd is to use DMRGateway to route a range of DMR IDs to DMRcmd, while allowing the remainder of your DMR traffic to flow to Brandmeister, DMR+, XLX, and other services as usual.

-For example, in the DMRGateway configuration file (Pi-Star users can access it at Configuration -> Expert -> Full Edit: DMR GW):
+For example, in the DMRGateway configuration file (Pi-Star users can access it at Configuration -> Expert -> Full Edit:
+DMR GW):

     [DMR Network 2]
      Enabled=1
      Address=<IP where DMRcmd can be reached>
-     Port=55555
+     Port=<PORT specified in the DMRcmd configuration file>
      PCRewrite=2,8999900,2,8999900,100
      TGRewrite=2,8999900,2,8999900,100
      Password=<PASSWORD>